R-a-y-Zhang/scout/git.md

 # Scratching the Surface of Git
 ## Description
 This will give a very basic overview of what is Git and how to use it.
-Will cover common tasks when using git but git is extremely complex so feel free to delve deeper.
+This will cover common tasks when using git.
+However git is extremely complex so feel free to delve deeper.

 ## The Stupid Content Tracker
 Git is a VCS, or **V**ersion **C**ontrol **S**ystem, and is widely used by nearly every single